VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 ##### Agile Parry [Updated]

-If you make an unarmed strike as part of the Attack action on your turn and are holding a kensei weapon, you can use it to defend yourself  if it is a melee weapon.
+If you make an Unarmed Strike as part of the Attack action on your turn and are holding a kensei weapon, you can use it to defend yourself  if it is a melee weapon.
 You gain a +2 bonus to AC until the start of your next turn while the weapon remains in your hand and you aren't incapacitated.

 ##### One with the Blade [Updated]